Skip to content

 +What is logfire?

 logfire is an AI observability platform developed by the creators of Pydantic that enables Python Developers, Backend Engineers, DevOps Engineers, and Site Reliability Engineers (SREs) to monitor and debug production LLM and agent systems.
-It provides full-stack observability, transforming logs, traces, and metrics into actionable insights for Python applications.
+It provides unified traces encompassing LLM calls, agent behavior, database queries, API requests, and background tasks within a single view.

 +Is logfire free?